Live Radio Now browser hijacker removal instructions

 Mac OSX users:

 Click Finder, in the opened screen select Applications.
 Drag the app from the Applications folder to the Trash (located in your Dock), then right click the Trash icon and select Empty Trash.

 In the uninstall programs window: look for any recently installed suspicious applications (for example, "Live Radio Now"), select these entries and click "Uninstall" or "Remove".

-After uninstalling the potentially unwanted applications (which cause browser redirects to the search.hliveradionow.com website), scan your computer for any remaining unwanted components.
+After uninstalling the potentially unwanted applications that cause browser redirects to the search.hliveradionow.com website, scan your computer for any remaining unwanted components.
 To scan your computer, use recommended malware removal software.

 Live Radio Now browser hijacker removal from Internet browsers:

 Remove malicious add-ons from Internet Explorer:

 Click the "gear" icon (at the top right corner of Internet Explorer), select "Manage Add-ons".
 Look for any recently installed suspicious extensions, select these entries and click "Remove".

 Click the "gear" icon (at the top right corner of Internet Explorer), select "Internet Options", in the opened window, remove hxxp://search.hliveradionow.com and enter your preferred domain, which will open each time you launch Internet Explorer.
 You can also enter about: blank to open a blank page when you start Internet Explorer.

 Click the "gear" icon (at the top right corner of Internet Explorer), select "Manage Add-ons".
 In the opened window, select "Search Providers", set "Google", "Bing", or any other preferred search engine as your default and then remove "Live Radio Now".